o3de/o3de.org/content/docs/atom-guide/get-started/materialtype-and-shader.md

 Linking to shaders exposes the shader variables to the material type.
 In this tutorial, the `color` property is connected to the variable `m_unlitColor`, which is defined inside `MyUnlitColor.azsl` and referenced by the `MyUnlitColor.shader` file.

 For this tutorial, the MyUnlitColor material type links to a couple of shaders:
-- `MyUnlitColor.shader`: This is the the shader we are creating in this tutorial.
+- `MyUnlitColor.shader`: This is the shader that we are creating in this tutorial.
 The color property is connected to the variable `m_unlitColor`, which is defined inside `MyUnlitColor.azsl` and referenced by the `MyUnlitColor.shader` file.
 - `DepthPass.shader`: This shader is needed to write to the depth buffer.
 - `Shadowmap.shader`: This shader enables the object to cast a shadow.